Steve Oelrich: Congressional campaign

 In 2012, Florida Senate districts were reconfigured, and rather than run for a third term in the newly created 7th District, Oelrich instead announced in January 2012 that he would run against incumbent Republican United States Congressman Cliff Stearns in the redrawn 3rd district.
 Oelrich was not alone in challenging Stearns; veterinarian Ted Yoho and Clay County Clerk of Court Jimmy Jett also ran.
 In an upset, Yoho managed to unseat Stearns, though Oelrich and Jett placed a distant third and fourth, respectively.

 Personal life and death

 Oelrich was latterly married to Cynthia Jones Steinemann.
 From 1994 until 2012, he was married to Rose Mary Treadway from 1994 before divorcing.
 He had three sons, including Nick, who predeceased him.
 His oldest son, Ivan, is a local businessman in Gainesville; his youngest, Kenneth, was a student at Jacksonville University after serving in active duty in Iraq as a Sergeant in the U.S. Marine Corps.

+The Nick Oelrich "Gift of Life" foundation is an annual event named after Oelrich's son, Nick, an organ and tissue donor.

 Steve Oelrich died on September 16, 2024, at the age of 78.

-Nick Oelrich "Gift of Life" Golf Classic

-The purpose of the "Gift of Life" foundation is to promote organ and tissue donation.
-The yearly event is named after Oelrich's son, Nick, an organ and tissue donor, who saved or enhanced the lives of one hundred and eight people.
-Each year, the Nick Oelrich "Gift of Life" Golf Classic enables us to remember Nick Oelrich and the great contribution of life he made.